-Was there a more defining look in the 1920s than bob hair styles?
+Was there a more defining look than the bob hair styles of the 1920s?

 Probably not.
 Most people, when they think of the 1920s they think of short bobbed hair.